ksnt/Dash_Translation_into_Japanese/README.md

 # Translate English tutorial into Japanese one

 I am working on Translation English Dash tutorial into Japanese.
-This repository will be aborted when permitted as an official article.
+This repository will be aborted when marged into official documents.
+This repository is temporary.

 Please see the link below!